mayconfmelo/min-article/docs/manual.typ

 = A Note On Bibliography

-Unfortunatelly, there is no way to load the bibliography file to let _min-article_ deal with it and generate the Bibliography in the right place.
+Unfortunately, there is no way to load the bibliography file to let _min-article_ deal with it and generate the Bibliography in the right place.
 So this is up to you.
-This means if you insert the command in some place, it will appear in the place where it was writen and not in the right place automatically.
-I'm looking foward to workaround this issue, but seems like this is a limitation of Typst itself.
+This means if you insert the command in some place, it will appear in the place where it was written and not in the right place automatically.
+I'm looking forward to workaround this issue, but seems like this is a limitation of Typst itself.

 Because of this limitation, write the `bibliography` command after the end of